eigenbooks/bayes-missing-manual/book/solution-process.md

 Diagram representing 100 students.
 Red circles represent incoming students sick with diseasitis.
 Blue circles represent healthy students.
 ```

 Of the 20 students with diseasitis, the tongue depressor would turn black for 90% of them.
-In our example 18 out of the 20 sick students would be identified as sick.
-Of the healthy students, 30% of them would turn the tongue depressor black.
+In our example 18 out of the 20 sick students would be identified as sick with a black tongue depressor.
+Of the healthy students, 30% of them would turn the tongue depressor black despite being healthy.
 In our example 24 of the 80 healthy students would test positive for diseasitis even though they were sick. {numref}`18-positive-24-false-positive` shows an updated diagram with the respective positive tests from the sick and healthy groups.

 ```{figure} img/18-positive-24-false-positive.png
 :name: 18-positive-24-false-positive